telerik/kendo-themes/packages/nouvelle/README.md

 ## Versioning

-To ensure version predictability, we use [Semantic Versioning](https://semver.org/): we try to add only feaures for minor versions and bugfixes (or smaller features) for patch version.
+To ensure version predictability, we use [Semantic Versioning](https://semver.org/): we try to add only features for minor versions and bugfixes (or smaller features) for patch version.

 ## License